fleek-network/fleek-network-docs/docs/Open-source/contributing.md

 - To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in the [bug tracker](https://github.com/fleek-network/lightning/issues?q=label%3Abug).
 - Also make sure to search the internet (including Stack Overflow) to see if users outside of the GitHub community have discussed the issue.
 - Collect information about the bug:
-  - Stack trace (Traceback)
+  - Stack trace (Traceback).
-  - OS, Platform and Version (Linux, macOS, x86, ARM)
+  - OS, Platform and Version (Linux, macOS, x86, ARM).
   - Version of the compiler, SDK, runtime environment, package manager, depending on what seems relevant.
-  - Possibly your input and the output
+  - Possibly your input and the output.
   - Can you reliably reproduce the issue?
 And can you also reproduce it with older versions?

 #### How Do I Submit a Good Bug Report?